-Finally, for the time being, we will not have Sunday School classes between services, or childcare during services.
-We will resume these ministries in phases.
-Stay tuned for these phases to unveil.
+Finally, for the time being, we will not have Sunday School classes between services, However, we do have Children's Church and childcare during worship.

 Thank you all for your patience these last few weeks of figuring out online worship.
 We've learned so much.
 We've made mistakes.
 But, we've made even greater strides for God's Kingdom.
 You can too.
-Let's continue to work together, and let's get excited about worshiping in person on Pentecost Sunday!
+Let's continue to work together, and let's get excited about worshiping in person and online!

 As advised for the interest of public health and safety due to the spread of COVID-19, Asbury United

 Methodist church closed it’s facilities to the congregation and the public.
 Sunday morning worship services

 moved from our physical facility at 1331 Hwy 42 to online on Facebook LIVE and YouTube.
 Wednesday night meals, children’s activities, youth worship, and adult Bible studies were suspended.
 A skeleton crew maintained shortened business hours throughout the week to handle communication and finances, and to plan and create worship experiences.
 Staff focused on the church’s online presence and created online experiences for the congregation.
 Physical cleaning and sanitizing of all 4 buildings was on-going.
 The doors remained locked for the health and safety of our staff.